 Sub Slab Depressurization (SSD) or Active Soil Depressurization

-The most common approach is a “Sub Slab Depressurization” or Active Soil Depressurization (ASD) system, which uses a fan and PVC pipe to draw soil gasses from below the basement floor and then release it above the roof.
+The most common approach to radon mitigation is a “Sub Slab Depressurization” or Active Soil Depressurization (ASD) system, which uses a fan and PVC pipe to draw soil gasses from below the basement floor and then release it above the roof.
 The radon fan creates a vacuum under the basement floor drawing soil gasses out before the get into the house.